Over the 10 weeks, students and faculty build a relationship that goes beyond the summer.

 Summer Scholars Break New Ground in Research, Creative Studies

 The 10-week program, which recently received a generous gift from John Schanz '53 in memory of his wife Joyce Evans Schanz '53, provides participants with a collaborative learning environment.
 The Scholars live together on campus and regularly share their research with one another through weekly meetings.
-This year's participants include:
+This year's participants included:

 Dominic Aragon '16, of Wichita (Kan.)